wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that internally generated eviction requests carry a command of `NULLCMD`, and that they also carry the old address (i.e., the address to be evicted), `addr`.

+Note that write back entries in the MSHR does not need to be added, even if they are at the front of the queue.
+The coherence controller always sends the write back request to the lower level in the same cycle as the entry is added to the MSHR at the current cache, and hence these entries are just waiting for write back responses, while blocking all future requests.
+The write back entries will be removed when write back responses are received.